| Bali Usada - a week of Tapa Brata with Merta Ada

 emotion and - and I didn't know where to stop.
 It seemed to me like

 there's memory and there's the here and now.
 Still digesting that.
+This was the 763rd time the course had been taught in

 the last twenty-five years.
 Each period has an assigned audio or video